 Ploegsteert Wood lies some eight miles south of the city of Ypres (Ieper) and therefore, technically, just south of the area known as the Salient.
 There were no major battles fought here, although the Battle of Messines will loom large in our narrative throughout, and the wood itself remained in British hands for much of the war, but every day, week after week, month after month, year after year, men from both sides fought and died in the trenches and dressing stations within and surrounding the wood.

 Our tour begins as we turn off the Ploegsteert-Messines (Mesen) road, where CWGC signposts point the way towards the British cemeteries on the northern edge of, and within, Ploegsteert Wood.
-Prowse Point Military Cemetery, our first port of call, was originally in use between November 1914 and April 1918, although the last burial, that of Australian private Alan James Mather, took place as recently as July 2010.
+Prowse Point Military Cemetery, our first port of call, was originally in use between November 1914 and April 1918, although, at the time of writing, the last burial, that of Australian Private Alan James Mather, took place as recently as July 2010.

 The road to Prowse Point, with the northern edge of Ploegsteert Wood on our right.

 The classic view of Prowse Point Military Cemetery, with Ploegsteert Wood in the background.
 If you look carefully you can just see the second cemetery we will visit, Mud Corner, in the distance to the left of the Cross of Sacrifice.
-They say the pond is on the site of what was once the British front line, and I see no reason to believe that this wasn’t part of a trench system at some time, but the front line proper was actually some yards into the field behind us, as you can see if you peruse the trench map that I have thoughtfully provided to accompany this tour.
+They say the pond is on the site of what was once the British front line, and I see no reason to believe that this wasn’t part of a trench system at some time, but the front line proper was actually some yards into the field behind us.

 An information board (we will encounter many of these on our travels) outside the cemetery tells us a little about Major (later Brigadier General), C. B. Prowse DSO of the Somerset Light Infantry, after whom the cemetery is named.
 Prowse displayed great heroism during the fighting here in October 1914, but was later killed commanding the 11th Infantry Brigade on the first day on the Somme in 1916, and is buried at Louvencourt Military Cemetery.
 Prowse Point is the only cemetery in the Salient named after an individual.